raycast/extensions/extensions/servicenow/README.md

 - **Manage Instance Profiles:** Configure and manage ServiceNow instance profiles for use in search queries.
 - **Quick Search:** Search your ServiceNow instance instantly from the command window by entering a query without extra steps.
 - **Open Instances:** Open all configured instances or the currently selected instance in the browser.
 - **Open Current URL:** Open the current ServiceNow URL in a specified instance.
+This feature requires the [Raycast Browser Extension](https://www.raycast.com/browser-extension)

 ## Setup Instructions